NorESMhub/NorESM/doc/diagnostics/aero_diag.rst

 - Prepare climatological average monthly files of the (up to 4) simulations you want to compare, e.g. by use of the script create-clim.sh

-- Assuming that the simulations have been run with #define AEROCOM & AEROFFL (otherwise only some of the diagnostics will be produced):
+- Assuming that the simulations have been run with *history_aerosol = .true.*  and *#define AEROCOM & AEROFFL* (otherwise only some of the diagnostics will be produced):

   - In ModIvsModII.csh (note: read the header info):